Cintia-Perez-Battistessa/1st.-Climate-change-Data-collection-and-analysis-with-animation-/README.md

 |November|2019|5,17|15,52|
 |December|1981|6,01|15,57|

-_Table 8.
+>_Table 8.
 The highest recorded monthly maximum wind speed anomalies in Spain for each month._

 <a name="item4"></a>
 # 4. Conclusions

-Findings from this study can be replicated and extended to the rest of the capital cities of Spain.

-According to the results of the study, vulnerable areas in nature management were identified in the context of an increase in air temperature and a decrease in precipitation.
+First of all, I would like to emphasize that there are few free sources available for extracting historical climate data.
+After searching, I discovered the Open-Meteo API, which allowed me to achieve my first objective.

+Secondly, both the values of the anomalies of the climatic variables and their diverse graphic representations and animation helped analyze changes in patterns and possible trends in them.

+Finally, after finishing my studies in Spain, I found a strong trend of increasing air temperature, also known as global warming, and a slight trend of decreasing precipitation and increasing maximum wind speed.

 <a name="item5"></a>
 # 5. License